 This time last year, case counts had bottomed out, and Americans were lining up for the brand-new vaccines.
 What’s more, there was the promise that COVID-19 might abate like the seasonal cold or flu.

-But the virus is rampant this summer.
-Can warm weather really help stop the spread of infection as we were told?
+But the virus is resurgent this summer, with the rise of the BA.5 variant, although it hasn’t reached the heights of Delta last fall and Omicron in the winter.
+Can warm weather really help stop the spread of infection as we were once told?

 “It’s an enticing idea that the same would apply to the pandemic,” says Leslie Cler, MD, FACP, CPE, chief medical officer for Methodist Dallas Medical Center.
 “After all, the protective coating of the coronavirus — commonly found among some pathogens — seems to weaken with changes in heat and humidity.
-But this doesn’t seem to be the case with COVID-19.
-So far, we have seen surges of infections in many parts of the United States.”
+But this doesn’t seem to be the case with COVID-19.”

 SPREADS EASILY INDOORS

-One factor could be that more people are spending time indoors, looking to get away from the intense heat.
+Another factor adding to rising case counts could be that more people are spending time indoors, looking to get away from the intense heat.
 And in a public setting, such as a restaurant or coffee shop, that’s especially troubling since it can force strangers in closer proximity than is safe, allowing the coronavirus to spread more easily through respiratory droplets or even the air.

 FOLLOW SAFETY GUIDELINES

-“Wearing masks, social distancing, and sheltering in place have been the factors most responsible for slowing transmission in areas where surges subsided,” Dr. Cler says.
+“Other than the vaccines, wearing masks and social distancing have been the factors most responsible for slowing transmission,” Dr. Cler says.
 “Those are things that everyone can work on, and they do make a difference.”

 Without these interventions, communities may continue seeing cases rise this summer and into the fall.